 The shock absorber is constructed of hollow metal tubing which is sealed with end caps creating a chamber or cylinder which is filled with hydraulic oil or fluid.
 A piston located inside the chamber is connected to a rod which passes through seals at one end.
 The piston is able to move up and down the chamber but due to narrow passages in the piston the oil slows or dampens its movement.

 The chamber end of the shock absorber (bottom) is bolted to the axle, trailing arm or strut while the piston rod end (top) is bolted to a reinforced section of the bodywork.
 This braces the suspension of the car slowing any bounce due to the resistance provided by the shock absorber.

-When replacing Ford shock absorbers it is generally recommended to replace in axle pairs to ensure balanced suspension performance across the width of the vehicle.
+When replacing shock absorbers it is generally recommended to so in axle pairs to ensure balanced suspension performance across the width of the vehicle.